Yannnyan/OS_EX4/README.md

 # Description
-In this excersice we implement a multi threaded thread safe stack, malloc function, free function.  </br>
+In this excersice we implement a multi threaded thread safe stack, malloc (calloc) function, free function.  </br>
 Afterwards we merge those with a client server model s.t the server can handle with one stack multiple clients.
 # Notes